hexbatch/apple-core/v1/docs/core/step-0-users-groups/user-overview.md

 A user, when created, has some default attributes, on his token, some of which can only be read by the user.

 When a user is created, a user group for it is also created.
+This user group has the same name as the user.
 Any other user added to the group can read the private data.
-Any other user promoted to admin in the user group can write to the user attributes.
+Any other user promoted to admin in the user group can write to the user attributes, and manage resources for the user.

 The only top level information a user contains is its id, its guid (automatically made or changed to a unique string in the system),